 - U.S. Bachelor's degree or its foreign equivalent

-- Statement of Purpose (submitted electronically as a part of the graduate application).
-Please include a list of three Psychology Department faculty members, in order of preference, with whom you would like to work.
+- Statement of Purpose (submitted electronically as part of the graduate application).
+You will be able to specify three Psychology Department faculty members, in order of preference, with whom you would like to work.

-- TOEFL Test of English as a Foreign Language scores (required for non-native English speakers), submitted by the Educational Testing Service (ETS) electronically to Stanford
+- Required for non-native English speakers: TOEFL (Test of English as a Foreign Language) scores, submitted by the Educational Testing Service (ETS) electronically to Stanford.

-To check the status/activity of your application materials, please log into your application account.
-There you will find the most current status of all your application materials.
-You will also be able to send reminders to those recommenders who have not yet submitted their letter of recommendation.
+To check the status or activity of your application, please log into your application account.
+You can also send reminders to recommenders who have not yet submitted their letter of recommendation.

 For More Information